dotnet/docs/docs/csharp/tour-of-csharp/features.md

 - The body of the method `await`s the return of the `GetByteArrayAsync` method.
 - The type specified in the `return` statement matches the type argument in the `Task<T>` declaration for the method.
 (A method that returns a `Task` would use `return` statements without any argument).

-The [`async`](../language-reference/keywords/async.md) and [`await`](../language-reference/operators/await.md) provide a language-level abstraction over lower-level primitives that support asynchronous operations.
-The compiler and library may rely on network interrupts, OS events, hardware interrupts, or other primitives to trigger the completion of an asynchronous operation.
-The compiler generates code to update the state of any <xref:System.Threading.Tasks.Task?displayProperty=nameWithType> object and transfer control to code that should execute when the awaited task completes.
+The [`async`](../language-reference/keywords/async.md) keyword and [`await`](../language-reference/operators/await.md) operator provide a language-level abstraction over lower-level primitives that support asynchronous operations.
+The compiler and library might rely on network interrupts, OS events, hardware interrupts, or other primitives to trigger the completion of an asynchronous operation.
+The compiler generates code to update the state of any <xref:System.Threading.Tasks.Task> object and transfer control to code that should execute when the awaited task completes.

 You can learn more about the mechanisms used in the section on [asynchronous programming in C#](../asynchronous-programming/index.md).